Okmeque1/software/PythonSoft/errors.md

 0199 ImportError : Required module does not exist.Install via 'pip' for best compatability.After installing try again.

+0190 KeyError : Either bad key was specified for accessing a dictionary internally or bad value was inputted(this is because programs map for example "T" to "True" and so for the dictionary side it would look like this dictest = {"T":"True"} and this : test = dictest[test].
+So if you enter a "T" it works because it converts "T" to "True".
+But if you put in an "A", that doesn't exist in dictest which then produces error 0190).
+Try again and input the CORRECT values that are demanded.

 0255 ZeroDivisionError : Operation resulted from dividing by 0(invalid).Check parameters and try again